 The U.S. Drought Monitor (USDM) is a map that is updated each Thursday to show the location and intensity of drought across the country.
 The USDM uses a five-category system to classify levels of drought.
 These categories, seen in Figure 6.7.9 below, show experts' assessments of conditions related to dryness and drought including observations of how much water is available in streams, lakes, and soils compared to usual for the same time of year.
-81
+Abnormally Dry (D0) shows areas that may be going into or are coming out of drought conditions, while the remaining four categories characterize levels of drought (D1-D4).